-Whether identifying companies to target or preparing for an interview, research is a critical component to any successful career strategy.
+Whether identifying companies to target or preparing for an interview, research is a critical component of any successful career strategy.

 1. Company Websites

 Sometimes the source is the best place to start.
-Locate the company in question online to see everything from press releases and news appearances, and to gain an overview about the company’s benefits.
+Locate the company in question online to see everything from press releases and news appearances, and to gain an overview of the company’s benefits.

 When looking to create a target list of companies potentially well-suited to your personality and aspirations, take advantage of “Best Of” where others have already done some of the leg work for you!

 Lists include everything from “Best Companies to Work For” to “Best Companies for Women” and even “Best Companies to Work in HR.”
 Major cities often create “Best of Lists” for local companies.

 When it comes to public companies, two great sites to dig some surface dirt and gain insight are Bloomberg and Hoovers.
 While you have to pay to get a full report at Hoover’s, it is free of charge to uncover who is on the board, how the stock has fared, and who are the company’s major competitors.